FilipRokita/pwdgen/README.md

 ### How to Use

-1. Compile the program using a C compiler:
+1. Clone the repository and navigate to the directory:
     ```
+    git clone <repository_url>
+    cd pwdgen
+    ```

+2. Compile the program using a C compiler:
+    ```
     make pwdgen
     ```

-2. Run the program:
+3. Run the program:
     ```
     ./pwdgen <length>
     ```